 Portion Control

 Using a food scale to weigh your avocado can help you be more precise with your portion sizes.
-You can also use visual cues, such as comparing your portion to the size of your palm, to estimate the amount.
+Plus, you can also use visual cues, such as comparing your portion to the size of your palm, to estimate the amount.
 Being mindful of your portions will help you stay within your desired calorie range and maintain a balanced diet.

 Incorporating Avocados into Your Diet